tkloczko/simd-poc/README.md

 For both cases, three kinds of strategy are followed:
 - pure c or c++ for loop code
 - use of openMP SIMD pragma
-- use of intel intrinsecs
+- use of intel intrinsics

 In the case of the inner product, different containers are tested (std::vector, std::array, custom static aligned array).